PartialLogo

 Burdett Road: won the Greatwood for Harry Cobden and James OwenCredit: Edward Whitaker (racingpost.com/photos)

-A confident Cobden kicked and the front two traded blows in front with little between them.
-Only in the final 100 yards did the gutsy mare finally give way as Burdett Road approached the line with Be Aware, representing the red-hot Dan and Harry Skelton partnership, surging on to get within just half a length.
+A confident Cobden kicked and the front two traded blows with little between them.
+Only in the final 100 yards did the gutsy mare finally give way as Burdett Road approached the line with Be Aware, representing the red-hot Dan and Harry Skelton partnership, surging on to get within half a length.

 “He jumped impeccably for a four-year-old and was just idling up the hill.
 It looked like he was going to get caught but when the other horse came to him he’s just gone again.